observing/square/README.md

 ## Installation

 Square requires you to have a minimum version of Node 0.6.10 installed on your system.
-And it might require sudo privlages for installation as it needs to install the `square` binary in the `/user/bin` directory.
-As square comes with a commandline interface you should use the `-g` dash during npm installation:
+And it might require sudo privileges for installation as it needs to install the `square` binary in the `/user/bin` directory.
+As square comes with a command line interface you should use the `-g` dash during NPM installation:

 ```bash
 npm install square -g
 ```

-If the installation fails because you don't have enough privlages you should add `sudo` in front of the npm installation command:
+If the installation fails because you don't have enough privileges you should add `sudo` in front of the NPM installation command:

 ```bash
 sudo npm install square -g
 ```

+If you want to minify your code you should also have the `java` binary installed on your machine as both YUI and Google Closure compiler are build on top of it.

 ### Development